-The national securities litigation practice at Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) handles some of the most challenging, high-stakes securities litigation matters — “bet-the-company” cases demanding a full range of skills, in and out of the courtroom.
+The national securities litigation practice at Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) is frequently recognized for handling some of the most challenging, high-stakes securities litigation matters — “bet-the-company” cases that demand a full range of skills, in and out of the courtroom.
 In 2014, we were named as a member of the “Fearsome Foursome” — the four elite law firm litigation practices — and named as one of only three “powerhouses” for Securities and Finance Litigation in a survey of corporate counsel conducted by BTI Consulting.
 We also are consistently ranked in the top tier for securities litigation by Chambers USA.
-Our attorneys have deep experience with often-overlapping internal investigations, derivative actions and investigations by the SEC and other federal and state regulators.
-The outcome of these cases can be vital to a company’s future, and Skadden’s approach of assembling collaborative teams of advisers with deep and relevant experience across our worldwide platform and the full range of disciplines is key to our successful track record on behalf of clients.
+Our attorneys have deep experience with often-overlapping internal investigations, derivative actions and investigations by the SEC and other federal or state regulators.
+The outcome of these proceedings can be vital to a company’s future, and Skadden’s approach of assembling collaborative teams of advisers with deep and relevant experience across our worldwide platform and the full range of disciplines is key to our successful track record on behalf of clients.

-We have been selected as lead defense counsel in several of the largest and most important securities class actions in U.S. history, including representing Alcatel, Cendant Corporation, DaimlerChrysler AG, McKesson Corporation, Sunbeam Corporation, Waste Management, Inc. and the underwriters in the WorldCom bondholder litigation, among others.
+We have been selected as lead defense counsel in several of the largest and most important securities class actions in U.S. history, including representing Cendant Corporation, DaimlerChrysler AG, Waste Management, Inc. and the underwriters in the WorldCom bondholder litigation, among others.
 Most recently, we have represented or are currently representing clients in cutting-edge litigation, including BlackBerry, News Corp. (now known as 21st Century Fox), Sprint and all the major financial institutions.
 Skadden has successfully represented clients in significant and precedent-setting cases in appellate courts and before the U.S. Supreme Court, including Merrill Lynch in a unanimous win in Merrill Lynch v.
 Dabit.
 We also represented Merrill Lynch in securing two major victories before the U.S. Court of Appeals for the Second Circuit.
 This includes Lentell v.
-Merrill Lynch, in which the Second Circuit adopted a standard for pleading noncausation that has been cited hundreds of times; and Wilson v.
+Merrill Lynch, in which the Second Circuit adopted a standard for loss causation that has been cited hundreds of times; and Wilson v.
 Merrill Lynch, which was the first auction rate securities (ARS) class action arising from the market collapse to be decided by an appellate court.

 Skadden plays an active role in addressing and resolving litigation claims in the M&A context.
 In the last several years, our attorneys have defeated challenges to hundreds of billions of dollars in deals, in cases filed in Delaware and across the United States.